PeteG-cmd/project-4/README.md

 	    return f'{self.short_name}'

-Taking this approach allowed me to quickly retrieve data to return to the user in a single object, however as users are able to leave residences (when they move out for example), I used 2 other models for the expenses and the splits.
+Taking this approach allowed me to quickly retrieve data to return to the user in a single object; however, as users are able to leave residences (when they move out for example), I used 2 other models for the expenses and the splits.

 ### The 'Expense' Model

-Within the expenses model I decided to make the majority of the fields optional to make it as easy as possible for the user to input an expense, whilst giving the option to input more data to provide better and more in depth analytics if required.
+Within the expenses model, I decided to make the majority of the fields optional to make it as easy as possible for the user to input an expense, whilst giving the option to input more data to provide better and more in-depth analytics if required.

 The Expense model can be seen below.